-Verizon, the local Together to End Stroke Cause Sponsor, teams up with the American Heart Association to prevent, beat and treat stroke and we want to recognize our local Stroke Heroes.
+Frontier Communications – the local Together to End Stroke cause sponsor – and the American Heart Association have teamed up to prevent, beat and treat stroke.

 - F - Face Drooping: Does one side of the face droop or is it numb?

 - A - Arm Weakness: Is one arm weak or numb?

 - S - Speech Difficulty: Is speech slurred, are they unable to speak, or are they hard to understand?

 - T - Time to call 9-1-1: If the person shows any of these symptoms, even if the symptoms go away, call 9-1-1 and get them to the hospital immediately.